Data forwarding to AWS S3¶

 -

-AWS provides cross-account authorization capabilities.
-You need to use the dedicated account ID of Guance and add a cross-account access authorization policy according to the configuration instructions.
+AWS provides cross-account authorization capabilities, and you need to use the dedicated account ID of Guance and add cross-account access authorization policies according to the configuration instructions.

 -